-Congratulations to Elephant Sessions who has been nominated in Album of the Year sponsored by Birnam CD, Live Act of the Year sponsored by Greentrax Recordings in the MG ALBA Scots Trad Music Awards 2022.
+Congratulations to Elephant Sessions who has been nominated in Live Act of the Year sponsored by Gordon Duncan Memorial Trust in the MG ALBA Scots Trad Music Awards 2023.
 Vote for Elephant Sessions now!.
-It’s going to be another great night at the MG ALBA Scots Trad Music Awards on Sunday 4th December in Dundee’s Caird Hall.
+It’s going to be another great night at the MG ALBA Scots Trad Music Awards on Saturday 2nd December in Dundee’s Caird Hall.
 Why not join us for a brilliant night of music and awards.
 Buy a ticket here.

 We asked Alasdair of Elephant Sessions the following questions.

 Tell us about yourself